adnammit/media-client/README.md

 ## Dev To-do
+* show rating/favorite/watched icons on collection cards
+* improve streaming info display -- make it mobile friendly
+* we currently load/show streaming data only when an item is selected -- there's a limit of 10 requests per second so if we wanted to show this info at the collection level, we'd need to do some ghetto async loading in the background
 * get cast/writer/director data and make it searchable and sortable
 * go through genre filter and make sure you got'em all in your default seed list
 * add special random function to home page maybe